 - Baking soda is the old standby.
 Leave an open box in the fridge and replace it every three months for continuous deodorizing.

 Step 6: Clear and clean the drip openings (2 minutes)

 Locate the drip opening and wipe it out, being careful not to press any debris down into the hole.
 Suck out crumbs with a vacuum.

-On frost-free types, look for a small cap under the crisper drawers that covers a hole, or an opening in the back of the freezer or refrigerator.
-If the drain opening clogs, water will build up under the crisper drawers and eventually pour out onto the floor.
+On frost-free refrigerators, look for a small cap under the crisper drawers that covers a hole, or an opening in the back of the freezer or refrigerator.
+If the drain opening clogs, water will build up under the crisper drawers and eventually leak out onto the floor.

 Service specialists will be the first to admit: A ton of their callers don’t require repair service at all.
 The solutions are so easy they don’t even require a toolbox.
 Before you pick up the phone, check the following list.
 It just might save you $70 and a bit of embarrassment.

 - Check the circuit breaker or fuse box to be sure power’s coming to the outlet.

 - Is the cord plugged in tight?
 Wiggle it around a little.
 A worn receptacle could let the plug fall out just enough for the connection to fail.

 - Plug a light or any other electrical device into the outlet to see if it works.
 If it doesn’t, you’ve got an electrical problem, not a refrigerator problem.

 - Check for a loose, worn or frayed power cord.
 Rodents often chew through a wire.
 Sometimes cords loosen when the fridge is moved.